fraunhofer-izi/Living-Drugs-Wiki/wiki/Home/Resources/index.md

 ## Key Features

-- **CAR constructs**: Includes detailed sequence and annotation data for the latest CAR T cell therapies.
+- **CAR constructs**: Includes detailed nucleotide sequence and annotation data of CAR construct from the latest (public available) CAR T cell therapies.
 These data is crucial for researchers to understand the specific characteristics and behaviors of different CAR constructs.
-For a more in-depth explanation about the different CAR constructs see: [CAR constructs](./CAR-constructs.md)
-- **Vector Systems**: Provides whole vector information necessary for performing integration site analysis.
-This helps in understanding how CAR constructs integrate within the genome, which is important for evaluating the safety and efficacy of the therapy.
-For a more in-depth explanation about the vector systems, see: [Vector systems](./Vector-systems.md)
+- **Vector Systems**: Provides complete vector sequences and annotations, which are critical for applications such as integration site analysis.
+These data help researchers evaluate how CAR constructs integrate into the genome—an important factor for assessing the safety and efficacy of CAR T cell therapies.
 - **Continuous Updates**: This repository is designed to be continuously updated with new data and resources as they become available, ensuring that users have access to the most current information in the field of CAR T-cell therapy.

 ## Resources